QHIPCHOP/atlas/docs/index.md

 ## Welcome to HINTERLAND

-Today is September 28, 2021 Tuesday afternoon.
-It is a temperate day in the East Bay Hills today.
+Today is September 28, 2021 4:54pm Tuesday
+A temperate day in the Station today.
+A new route was suggested: the three bridges.
+To cross the *Golden Gate*, *Richmond*, and the *Bay Bridge*.

+Notes for routing:
+- Time
+- Distance
+- Direction

 <!-- GitHub Pages